Stein-based Optimization of Sampling Distributions in Model Predictive Path Integral Control: Experiments

 \section{Experiments}

-We conducted a series of simulation experiments on analytically derived dynamics, comparing SOPPI vs baseline MPPI for multiple tasks: a single DOF cart-pole upswing, 7-DOF robot arm box pushing, and a planar 6-DOF bipedal walking.
+We conducted a series of simulation experiments and, similar to other works, compare SOPPI vs base MPPI \cite{7487277}, but also compare against SVG-MPPI \cite{honda2024stein} and stein MPC \cite{lambert2020stein} as they are similar in formulation.
+We evaluate multiple tasks: a single DOF cart-pole upswing, 7-DOF robot arm box pusher, and a planar 6-DOF bipedal walker.
 All simulations were conducted through Pytorch \cite{Ansel_PyTorch_2_Faster_2024} and analytical dynamics or the Gymnasium \cite{towers2024gymnasium} wrap of MuJoCo \cite{todorov2012mujoco} with a trained recurrent neural network.
 All tests were performed with a i7-13700K CPU, accelerated by a Nvidia A6000 GPU.